AmmarCodes/Membership/README.md

 - Each member should pay fees.
 - Administrator should be able to see which members doesn't pay the fees after their package recurring.

+## Todos

+- Create an easy breadcrumb package, current onces are kind of complicated; new package to be used within controllers.

 ## Dependencies

 ### PHP